 Robin Martin joined the UC Davis School of Education in 2016 as the Director of Educational Research and Evaluation.
 Having served in both K-12 policy organizations and public school districts, Robin brings over 13 years of practiced experience in education policy, research, assessment, and program implementation and evaluation.

-Dr. Carlas McCauley joined the School of Education as Director of Research and Partnerships/Executive Director of REEd on November 18, 2019.
+Dr. Carlas McCauley joined the School of Education as Director of Research and Partnerships/Executive Director of REEd in 2019.
 McCauley comes to UC Davis from WestEd, where he had served as the Director of the Center on School Turnaround since 2014.
 In his role at WestEd, McCauley directed a large federally funded center that advises state and local education agencies on promoting equity and improving educational outcomes for students.

 Education is all a matter of building bridges.

 Christina E. Murdoch serves as Executive Director of the Center for Applied Policy in Education within the UC Davis School of Education.
 In this role, Christina develops and directs professional learning programs for school district superintendents, principals and teachers including the following:

 Renee Newton joined REEd in 2001, where she directed a statewide health access program administered through the Healthy Start Field Office.
 She was named director of the Center for Community School Partnerships (CCSP) in 2005 where she led a multidisciplinary team in support of school and community partnerships.